muhammad-mamdouh99/omnifood/README.md

 ## Omnifood is a great food website that was built with HTML, CSS, and JavaScript

-This project is the final part of the course: Build Responsive Real-World Websites with HTML and CSS
+This project is the final part of the course: Build Responsive Real-World Websites with HTML and CSS.

-I learned over 11 sections how to use semantic HTML, flex-box, grid layout, some javascript code, deployment on Netlify and use its forms
+I learned over 11 sections how to use semantic HTML, flex-box, grid layout, some javascript code, deployment on Netlify and use its forms.

 ### The website contains:
 - Hero section